Register to get access to free programming courses with interactive exercises

 As you can see, lists make it a little easier to structure information and avoid unnecessary variables where they are not needed.

 In addition to selecting an item from a list, we can add new values to an existing list.
-This is done with the join() function.
-The function accepts the list and the values to be added.
+We can do it with the join() function.
+The function accepts the list and adds the values:

 $main-colors: #007bff, #6610f2;